How is MIPS Score Calculated?

 Final MIPS Score = IA Weighted Score + PI Weighted score + Quality Weighted Score + Cost Weighted Score + Complex Patient Bonus

-Based on your 2024 MIPS score, CMS will apply a maximum of +/- 9% payment adjustment to your 2026 Medicare Part B allowed charges.
+Based on your 2025 MIPS score, CMS will apply a maximum of +/- 9% payment adjustment to your 2027 Medicare Part B allowed charges or reimbursements.
 [READ: How MIPS Calculators Work?]

 Base Payment Adjustment Range: +/- 9%